With Thanksgiving day coming up, how to cook a turkey is one of the most important parts of the meal!

 CLICK HERE to see our favorite air fryer.

-Here is our favorite recipe to cook a turkey in an air fryer: Air Fryer Thanksgiving Turkey
+Our favorite recipe to cook a turkey in an air fryer: Air Fryer Thanksgiving Turkey

 How to cook a turkey in a convection Oven: